-PROPOSAL TO APPROVE AN AMENDMENT TO THE 1993 STOCK OPTION PLAN to increase the number of shares issuable pursuant to the Plan.
+PROPOSAL TO APPROVE AN AMENDMENT TO THE 1993 STOCK OPTION PLAN to increase the number of shares 2. issuable pursuant to the Plan and limit the number of stock options which may be granted to any individual employee in any given year.

-FOR AGAINST ABSTAIN [] [] []
+FOR AGAINST ABSTAIN [ ] [ ] [ ]